Joey Wentz: Detroit Tigers

 On July 31, 2019, the Braves traded Wentz and Travis Demeritte to the Detroit Tigers in exchange for Shane Greene.
-In his first full season at the AA level, Wentz went 7–8 with a 4.20 ERA and 137 strikeouts in 128 2/3 innings.
-The Tigers added him to their 40-man roster after the 2020 season.
-He had Tommy John surgery in March 2020 and missed the season.
-He was optioned to Triple-A to begin the 2021 season.
-Working his way back from surgery, Wentz pitched a total of 18 games at the A and AA levels, posting an 0–7 record with a 5.25 ERA and 82 strikeouts in 72 innings.
+In his first full season at the Double–A level, Wentz went 7–8 with a 4.20 ERA and 137 strikeouts in 128 2/3 innings.

+Wentz did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He did not participate in the Tigers' alternate training site during the year after undergoing Tommy John surgery in March.
+On November 20, 2020, the Tigers added Wentz to their 40-man roster to protect him from the Rule 5 draft.
+He was optioned to the Triple–A Toledo Mud Hens to begin the 2021 season.
+Working his way back from surgery, Wentz pitched a total of 18 games with the Single–A Lakeland Flying Tigers and Double–A Erie SeaWolves, posting an 0–7 record with a 5.25 ERA and 82 strikeouts in 72 innings.

 On May 11, 2022, Wentz was recalled and promoted to the major leagues for the first time to start against the Oakland Athletics.

-In his third start for the Tigers on September 9, 2022, Wentz earned his first major league win against the Kansas City Royals, allowing no runs in 6 2/3 innings while striking out five.
+In his third start for the Tigers on September 9, Wentz earned his first major league win against the Kansas City Royals, allowing no runs in 6 2/3 innings while striking out five.
+In 2023, Wentz pitched in 25 games (19 starts), going 3–13 with a 6.90 ERA and 98 strikeouts across 105 2/3 innings.